 Carnivores on the board cant take from the watering hole at all.
 They can only gain food by attacking other species.
 When they attack, the target loses one population, and the carnivore collects food equal to the victim’s body size.
 A species with zero population goes extinct.
 Mother nature, You scary.

 Furthermore, a carnivore MUST attack if able until it’s collected enough food for its population.
-So if they cannot find a valid target among your foes, you may have to attack your own other species.
+So if they cannot find a valid target among your foes, you may have to attack your own species.
 Carnivores can turn the tides of the game, killing off other players species, or allowing you to gain food when the watering hole is dry.
-It can be risky to turn a species into a carnivore.
+But it can be risky to turn a species into a carnivore.

 At the end of the phase, any species or population that were not able to collect food starve.
 For example, if a species has two population but only collected one food, it loses a population.
 All the collected food is then eaten and goes to your bag.
 At the end of the game, food, population and trait cards are tallied up and the highest number wins the game.

-Evolution is all about planning tactics and countering the other players.
+Evolution is all about planning, tactics and countering the other players.
 If the other players are aggressively emptying the water hole, play traits that allow you to generate food without it, or use carnivores and eat them.
 If you become the target of a carnivore, raise your body size or play defensive traits.
 Some cards like Fat tissue, allow you to store additional food for later, which can be great for stealing away extra food from the pool and starving out your foes.

 There are numerous combinations of traits and you have to actually strategize the placement of species alongside everything else.
 Placement matters for certain trait cards.
 For example, Warning Call stops a carnivore from attacking species adjacent to the one with the warning call trait unless they have the ambush trait.

 You could then play the hard shell trait on the same species giving it a +4 to body size for the sake of defense.
-This would make that species difficult for a carnivore to attack, but without the ambush card, it couldn’t target the species adjacent to strong defender either.
+This would make that species difficult for a carnivore to attack, but without the ambush card, it couldn’t target the species adjacent to the strong defender either.

 Some combinations can be hilarious if you imagine what the creature in question looks like.
 For example, a fat longneck creature that climbs or burrows.